TengTom/CS913/Sim/README.md

 **simcep:**
 The tool package for cell image simulation.
 This package is already compiled.
 Some out-of-date Matlab functions (randint) have already updated to the related version in Matlab 2017b.
-Please see the readme file in simcep folder for the original reference and further information
+Please see the readme file in simcep folder for the original reference and further information If Simcep package not worked, please re-install and compile the simcep followed by the official instruction.
-_It is strongly suggested to read the readme and get familiar with the scripts in simcep if you hope to know how the scripts including scripts outside this folder work_
+Then replace the original folder in this directory or set ```addpath <simcep folder> ```  in the matlab _It is strongly suggested to read the readme and get familiar with the scripts in simcep if you hope to know how the scripts including scripts outside this folder work_